 You’re pulled over for a serious offense

 Why?
-Doing so could prompt the judge to reduce your charges to something less serious.
-Plus, it’ll give you time to find an attorney – if you decide you need one.
+The penalties are high and may include license suspension, paying high fines or going to jail.
+Plus, it’ll give you time to find an attorney — if you decide you need one.

 On the other hand, it’ll probably be in your best interest to pay the fine associated with a ticket if: